 We’re planning for next season, realizing that while some things went well, we need to improve in other areas.
+With this gas and charcoal grill, there is often a knob for adjusting the flame.
 A survey will go out asking for input, along with information about sending in recipes for the cookbook we’ll work on during October and November, with plans to have it ready for December!

 All of the members will receive a PDF copy as per our original agreement, with full shares getting print versions.
 And we’re looking for recipes!
 Members will get credit for every item submitted.
 We want to highlight our season, from cabbage to squash, to Scarlet Nantes carrots, to the High Mowing Seed mixed lettuce mix that held on so well through the hot weather.
 And of course, the peppers!